Clubs at GC

-The Equestrian Team is a unique opportunity for equestrian riders, grades 9 through 12 to compete and represent their school in a team format.
+The Good Counsel Equestrian Team is a unique opportunity for equestrian riders, grades 9 through 12 to compete and represent their school in a team format.
 Students are not required to own a horse to participate and intermediate (at least two years riding and lessons once a week) to advanced riding levels are welcome to join.
-The club emphasizes an atmosphere of good sportsmanship, competent riding, and competition.
+The team emphasizes an atmosphere of good sportsmanship, competent riding, and competition.

 The Fellowship of Christian Athletes is an organization that challenges coaches and athletes on the professional, college, high school, junior high, and youth levels to use the powerful medium of athletics to impact the world for Jesus Christ.
 FCA is the largest Christian sports organization in America, and focuses on serving local communities by equipping, empowering, and encouraging people to make a difference for Christ.
 The organization meets on the second and fourth Thursday morning of each month.

 The goal of the Good Counsel FBLA is to develop student business knowledge, along with leadership, communication, and team skills.
 FBLA offers students the ability to grow and acquire new talents through unique and creative activities like FBLA competitive events and conferences.
 This group meets at least once every other week.

 Moderator: Pat Gittings

 FMSA is a club for students interested in broadening their knowledge of various medical specialties and health.
 Anatomy, diseases, current events, medical school, and more are discussed at meetings.
 Funds will be raised for hospital donations, and field trips and guest speakers will be organized throughout the year.
 Meetings are held Wednesdays from 3:00 -3:45 PM.

 Students in the Games Club gather on Friday afternoons to play a variety of board games and computer games that involve strategy and logic.
 New members and new games are always welcome!